Boulton and Watt beam engine – the museum experience

 Arkwright’s textile machines

-Posted by jerry on June 20th, 2007 — Posted in History, Journal, Technology
+Posted by Jerry on June 20th, 2007 — Posted in History, Journal, Technology

 They may look basic, but these machines helped bring about a revolution – the Industrial Revolution no less!
 These were the machines that Ned Ludd – founder of the Luddites movement protested so violently against.
 He realised that by mechanising certain processes, there would be massive social upheaval as people were replaced by machines.
 You can see these examples for yourself at London’s Science Museum in South Kensington.